preethiragunathan/coffee-shop-laravel/README.md

 CREATE DATABASE databasename;
 •	Import database from db folder located in project root folder. mysql -u root -h hostname DBNAME < coffee_shop.sql
-•	Configure Database credential and host detail in .env file in root folder
+•	Configure Database credential and host detail in .env file in root folder.

 Browse the configured virtual host domain in your browser!!!
 **Note: Fix any permission issues in file

+# Find a postman collection file in postman_collection folder in project root folder.